JoeriHermans/awflow/README.md

 ### Motivation

 Tired of writing and managing Slurm submission scripts?
 Do you have comment out large parts of your pipeline whenever its results have been generated?
 No more! `awflow` allows you to directly prototype in Python, on your laptop.
-The module will take of Slurm for you!
+The module will take care of Slurm for you!

 ```python